top of page

 • Keep Prosecco extremely cold and opened as late as possible.
 Warm sparkling wine collapses the texture fast

-Visit the Menu Design section and order the package that fits your venue goals.
+Visit the Menu Engineering section and order the package that fits your venue goals.

 Founder of The Double Strainer